 Connections with Cartier

-Pilot’s watches, once a crucial instrument in the cockpit, are now a popular style which are still relied upon for their expertly crafted design and functionality.
+Pilot’s watches, (an ideal pilot gift) once a crucial instrument in the cockpit, are now a popular style which are still relied upon for their expertly crafted design and functionality.
 The style came about thanks to Cartier, when aviation pioneer Alberto Santos-Dumont called upon Louis Cartier in 1904 to develop a wristwatch that would help him check the time while still being able to use both hands to fly the aircraft.
 Just two years later, he presented a pilot’s watch which was named the Cartier Santos in recognition of its inventor.

 This watch is not how we know pilot’s watches to look today, however – it was more slender in size and had a stylised dial, looking more like a dress watch than the current look of pilot’s watches.
 But the innovative idea of transforming a pocket watch into something more practical for a pilot stuck around and became a marketable product.